TypesettingTools/Aegisub/README.md

 Prerequisites:

-1. Visual Studio 2015 (the freee Community edition is good enough)
+1. Visual Studio 2015 (the free Community edition is good enough)
 2. The June 2010 DirectX SDK (the final release before DirectSound was dropped)
 3. [Yasm](http://yasm.tortall.net/) installed to somewhere on your path.